Vujas-Eteph/Vujas_OhMyZsh/README.md

 	rm ~/zsh_fonts_install.sh
 	rm ~/zsh_set_theme.sh
 	```
- - Follow the prompts for a first-time configuration.
+ - Follow the prompts for a first-time configuration (or in the zsh shell run `p10k configure` to modify the current layout)

 ### 🔥 Running
 - Open the terminal run `zsh`